Deep Work Reading Habits: 9 Science-Backed Strategies for Focused Learning in 2026

 This approach aligns with what Cal Newport calls "batching shallow work."
 By consolidating newsletter consumption into a single AI-powered digest, you free up cognitive resources for deep work that actually moves the needle.

-Neuroscience research shows that single-tasking is up to 40% more productive than multitasking.
-Yet most people read newsletters while simultaneously checking Slack, monitoring email, and half-listening to a podcast.
+Single-tasking — reading one article at a time with no other apps active — is up to 40% more productive than multitasking, according to research published by the American Psychological Association.
+Yet most people read newsletters while simultaneously checking Slack, monitoring email, and half-listening to a podcast, fragmenting attention across every task.

-""If you want to win the war for attention, don't try to say 'no' to the trivial distractions you find on the information smorgasbord; try to say 'yes' to the subject that arouses a terrifying longing, and let the terrifying longing crowd out everything else." — Cal Newport
+""If you want to win the war for attention, don't try to say 'no' to the trivial distractions you find on the information smorgasbord; try to say 'yes' to the subject that arouses a terrifying longing, and let the terrifying longing crowd out everything else." — Cal Newport, Ph.D., Georgetown University

 For deep reading, this means: